RedisTimeSeries/RedisTimeSeries/docs/commands/ts.range.md

 <details open>
 <summary><code>fromTimestamp</code></summary>

 is start timestamp for the range query.
-Use `-` to express the minimum possible timestamp (0).
+Use `-` to denote the timestamp of the earliest sample in the time series.

 </details>

 <details open>
 <summary><code>toTimestamp</code></summary>

 is end timestamp for the range query.
-Use `+` to express the maximum possible timestamp.
+Use `+` to denote the timestamp of the latest sample in the time series.

 <note><b>Note:</b>    When the time series is a compaction, the last compacted value may aggregate raw values with timestamp beyond `toTimestamp`.
 That is because `toTimestamp` only limits the timestamp of the compacted value, which is the start time of the raw bucket that was compacted.</note>